cilium/cilium/Documentation/contributing/testing/e2e.rst

       -cilium.holdEnvironment
             On failure, hold the environment in its current state -cilium.hubble-relay-image string
-            Specifies which image of hubble-relay to use during tests -cilium.image string
+            Specifies which image of Hubble Relay to use during tests -cilium.image string
             Specifies which image of cilium to use during tests -cilium.kubeconfig string